Creating an Amazon DocumentDB cluster - Amazon DocumentDB

 Part of the sign-up procedure involves receiving a phone call and entering a verification code on the phone keypad.

 When you sign up for an AWS account, an AWS account root user is created.
 The root user has access to all AWS services and resources in the account.
-As a security best practice, assign administrative access to an administrative user, and use only the root user to perform tasks that require root user access.
+As a security best practice, assign administrative access to a user, and use only the root user to perform tasks that require root user access.

-VPC Prerequisites
+VPC prerequisites

 You can only create an Amazon DocumentDB cluster in an Amazon Virtual Private Cloud (Amazon VPC).
 Your Amazon VPC must have at least one subnet in each of at least two Availability Zones in order for you to use it with an Amazon DocumentDB cluster.
 By distributing your cluster instances across Availability Zones, you ensure that instances are available in your cluster in the unlikely case of an Availability Zone failure.